eliaccess/fidelight-app/docs/api/companies.md

 **Auth required** : YES, as a user or as a company.

 **Details** : to get the private profile of a company, put "me" as the company id in the URL (adds the email).
+If a user gets the profile, then "isFavorite" is given too to know if the user liked this company.

 ## Success Response